thecognifly/cognifly-python/readme/DRONE_SETUP.md

 - disable the console messages in the serial port:
   - edit the `/boot/cmdline.txt` file
     - if you see `console=serial0,115200`, remove this command
-- plug the SD card into the Raspberry Pi and connect
+- plug the SD card into the Raspberry Pi
 - plug a charged battery to start the drone
 - wait for the Raspberry PI to boot (the light should stop blinking)
 - ssh the drone from your computer (the default password should be `raspberry`):